Reading Guide for Professionals

 So what’s special about this footnote?
 You don’t have to take my word that the source is relevant — readers can easily link to the original source material, and check the relevance and quality of the reference.
 The presentation is attractive and useable.
 Under the hood, custom tech makes it a snap for me to publish richly cross-referenced, “interactive” bibliographic data — better technology and higher standards for publication than most scientific journals.

 - Obviously it’s not PubMed or even PEDro (the Physiotherapy Evidence Database) — it’s not an institutionally run and funded database.
 However, what it lacks in sheer size it more than makes up for with charm, personality and focus.
-As far as I know, the PainScience.com bibliography is the single largest resource of its kind, consisting of well almost 2000 entries, mostly from mainstream medical journals.
-And it’s not just a list — it’s a readable, annotated bibliography.
+As far as I know, the PainScience.com bibliography is the single largest resource of its kind, with about 3500 citations to scientific papers.
+It’s a readable, annotated bibliography.
 Quickly get the gist of a paper, my take on its significance, and anything else that’s noteworthy and interesting.
 Much better than just reading abstracts!

-- Massage therapists in my part of the world are surprisingly well-trained — I did a three-year full-time program — but that is, of course, still less than physical therapists and chiropractors, who in turn study much less than any physician.
+- Massage therapists in my part of the world are surprisingly well-trained for that profession — I did a three-year full-time program — but the quality of the education was dubious, and even three years was also still less than physical therapists and chiropractors (who in turn study much less than any physician).
 See more information about my credentials.